NYU-CUNY Prevention Research Center | NYU Langone Health

 NYU-CUNY Prevention Research Center

-The NYU-CUNY Prevention Research Center (NYU-CUNY PRC) was established in 2014 to advance translation of evidence-based and innovative programs to increase access to care and disrupt the cycle of health disparities among hard-to-reach, socially disadvantaged populations.
+The NYU-CUNY Prevention Research Center (NYU-CUNY PRC) was established in 2014 to advance translation of evidence-based and innovative programs to increase access to care and address health disparities .
 Its research studies are based in NYU Langone’s Department of Population Health and at the City University of New York (CUNY) Graduate School of Public Health and Health Policy.

-Our core research projects include technical assistance and program evaluations of the New York City Health Justice Network (NYC HJN) and the Harlem Health Advocacy Partners (HHAP) Program; and conducting community trials, including Implementing Million Hearts for Provider and Community Transformation (Project IMPACT) and Reaching Immigrants through Community Empowerment (Project RICE).
+Our core research projects include investigating the adoption and effectiveness of a technology-enabled and community health worker (CHW)-supported intervention to improve diabetes control (INSPIRE), technical assistance and program evaluations of the New York City Health Justice Network (NYC HJN) and the Harlem Health Advocacy Partners (HHAP) Program; and conducting community trials, including Implementing Million Hearts for Provider and Community Transformation (Project IMPACT) and Reaching Immigrants through Community Empowerment (Project RICE).

-Beyond core research, we conduct various affiliated and special interest projects (SIPs), which focus on a topic of interest or a gap in scientific evidence, with colleagues across CUNY and NYU—including our partners at the CUNY Center for Systems and Community Design and NYU Center for the Study of Asian American Health.
+Beyond core research, we conduct various special interest projects (SIPs), which focus on a topic of interest or a gap in scientific evidence, with colleagues across CUNY and NYU—including our partners at the CUNY Center for Systems and Community Design.

 Our Team